Brave, braver, bravest

 How an architecture firm learned to speak from a place of fearlessness

-So humble, in fact, that even the firm’s name was in question: should it continue to pay homage to its founders, Solomon, Cordwell, and Buenz?
+So humble, in fact, that even the firm’s name was in question: should it continue to pay homage to its namesakes, Solomon, Cordwell, and Buenz?
 Or should it embrace the muscular moniker SCB?
 Working with the national leadership of the firm, Ummo facilitated a yearlong branding process aimed at uncovering SCB’s strengths, articulating its thought leadership, and clarifying its identity.

 In initial conversations with firm leadership, staff, and clients, we saw the disconnect between SCB’s extraordinary body of work and its unassuming, at times hesitating, tone of voice.
 And we agreed that while humility was endearing, the firm also needed to cultivate a confident posture.